-(a) The assistant referees shall act in an advisory capacity to the chief referee.
+(a) The assistant referees shall act in an advisory capacity to the Chief Referee.
 They shall position themselves so as to best observe any infractions of the rules, watch closely, and report to the chief referee at the end of the race.
-They shall call all rule violations autralize, shorten, agerous conditions wer to penalize or see who refuses to ho commits other shall take into assistant referees, ing positions and oke penalties for ension.
-A decision ing Rules is final, est. In duties for each delegate authority are an invoice for ce meet and the submit it to the zer a check made for the insurance dis are paid prior to in accordance with it any appropriate mis directly to the oblowing the race paint to the regional neck for insurance ganizer, a copy of whether or not a protest is received.
-Reports of infractions shall be made in writing and signed by the originator.
+They shall call all rule violations whether or not a protest is received.
+Reports of infractions shall be made in writing and signed.

-(b) The assistant referees shall inspect bicycles as needed both before the race and in case of apparent mishaps and report infractions to the chief referee.
+(b) The assistant referees shall inspect bicycles as needed both before the race and in case of apparent mishaps and report infractions to the Chief Referee.

-116. Starter.
+116, Starter.

-(a) It is the starter's responsibility to see to it that riders are called at the appropriate time and to inform them of the distance they will ride and of any special rules governing the race.
+(a) It is the starter's responsibility to see that riders are called at the appropriate time and to inform them of the distance they will ride and of any special rules governing the race.
 If the finish line is at a different place than the start, the riders must be informed of its exact location.

-(b) The chief judge and the starter should ensure that riders reporting to the starting line are properly attired and that their numbers are in good condition and properly placed.
+(b) The Chief Judge and the Starter should ensure that riders reporting to the starting line are properly attired, and that their numbers are in good condition and properly placed.
 The starter shall not permit riders to start whose uniforms or equipment do not conform to the rules.

 (c) The starter shall alert other interested officials when the race is about to begin, shall judge whether there has been a valid start, and shall stop the race when called for by the rules.
 117. Scorers.

 (a) The scorers shall keep track of laps gained or lost by each rider.
-At the end of the race the scorers will inform the chief judge of all riders who have either gained or lost laps.
+At the end of the race the scorers will inform the Chief Judge of all riders who have either gained or lost laps.